GautamSharma11/Emotion_detection/README.md

 5. Training and testing the model:
     - ipynb file contains code for both training and testing the model.
-    - the model can be loaded as well.
-My trained model is provided as well.
+    - Pretrained ensemble is provided in a zip file.